 HMRC have set out their intentions to become one of the most advanced tax authorities in the world by enhancing the customer experience whilst also closing the tax gap.
 They aim to do this through the Making Tax Digital initiative, which will transform how HMRC deal with their customers.

 Who does it affect?

 Making Tax Digital (MTD) covers both individuals and businesses across a number of taxes.
 For businesses over the VAT registration threshold, VAT is the first tax selected for digitalisation in the UK.
-This will take effect from 1 April 2019.
+This will take effect from 1 April 2019 for most businesses.
 For Income Tax and Corporate Tax, MTD will not be mandated until April 2020 at the earliest.

 So what does this mean for VAT registered businesses?